stephan1373/eNMS/docs/source/automation/services.md

 - `Columns` Selector - Choose which columns to display in the table.
 - `Display Services hierarchically` (using hyperlinks in the scope of the workflow that they are contained in) or Display All Services.
+- `Changelog` Displays all changelogs linked to services
+- `Creator` Allows users to switch between viewing all services (created by any user) and viewing only the services that they created.
 - `Refresh` the Table.
 - `Advanced Search:` for complex filtering of the table.
 - `Clear Search` criteria.